Sang-Buster/AeroLex-Tuner/README.md

 - `--max-seq-length`: Maximum sequence length (default: 2048)
 - `--model-name`: Model name to fine-tune (default: `meta-llama/Llama-3.2-3B-Instruct`)
 - `--offline`: Use local model files (model-name points to a local directory)
-- `--download`: Download a Hugging Face model to use locally
+- `--download`: Download a model from Hugging Face to use locally (can be used for both main and base models)
 - `--output-dir`: Output directory for the fine-tuned model (default: `./atc_llama`)
 - `--gradient-accumulation-steps`: Gradient accumulation steps (default: 4)
 - `--warmup-ratio`: Warmup ratio (default: 0.03)